Academic Programs

 Teaching Opportunities

-If you are at Jefferson and have an interest in obtaining teaching experience or assuming teaching responsibility, regardless of whether you are a graduate student, post-doc, instructor, research associate, or faculty member, please send an e-mail to Peter.Ronner@jefferson.edu.
-There are often opportunities with tutoring and reviewing, and occasionally also with teaching post-baccalaureate students, masters students, graduate students, or medical students.
+If you are at Jefferson and have an interest in obtaining teaching experience or assuming teaching responsibility, regardless of whether you are a graduate student, post-doc, instructor, research associate, or faculty member, please send an e-mail to Charles.Scott@jefferson.edu.
+There are often opportunities with tutoring and reviewing, and occasionally also with teaching post-baccalaureate students, Masters students, graduate students, or medical students.
 The course director with whom you work will mentor and coach you.